semasuka/blog/_posts/2020-10-19-pandas-exercise-part-2.md

 We select the ```Min.Price``` and ```Max.Price``` columns, apply the lambda expression, and replace in each instance of ```nan``` in ```x```(representing the columns) by the mean or median of that column using the ```fillna``` function and pass in the dictionary's value.

-Refer to [this]("https://stackoverflow.com/questions/32437435/passing-additional-arguments-to-python-pandas-dataframe-apply") StackOverflow question to learn more.
+__Note:__ Refer to [this]("https://stackoverflow.com/questions/32437435/passing-additional-arguments-to-python-pandas-dataframe-apply") StackOverflow question to learn more.

 ### 44: How to select a specific column from a dataframe as a dataframe instead of a series?